 Protecting parts of the Pamlico Sound near Washington, Goose Creek State Park spans 1,672 acres.
 Visit this park and walk the terrain that the infamous Blackbeard and the Tuscarora Indians once inhabited.

-We love Goose Creek for the gorgeous views of the Pamlico River that await, but also the great hikes around its diverse ecosystems.
-Goose Creek (2 miles) and Mallard Creek (1 mile) are a couple of our favorites.
+We love Goose Creek for the gorgeous views of the Pamlico River that await and the great hikes around its diverse ecosystems.
+Goose Creek (2 miles) and Mallard Creek (1 mile) are some of our favorites.

 The Live Oak Trail will lead you to the park’s popular swimming area.

-Don’t forget about the birds that come through here, especially if you’re visiting during the colder months.
+Don’t forget about the birds that come here, especially when visiting during the colder months.
 Tundra swans and Canada geese are a few of the many birds that pass through Goose Creek State Park.

 Hammocks Beach State Park

 Hammocks Beach State Park is an underrated gem in the North Carolina State Parks system.

 This park near Swansboro and Jacksonville includes the secluded and undeveloped Bear Island.

 You can reach Bear Island by boarding the park’s passenger or private ferry.
 We recommend Marsh Cruises for the latter!

 The visitor center is where you’ll find the ferry dock.
 This is also an excellent launch spot for kayaks, canoes, or paddleboards.